Radom12/StockPredictior/README.md

 Contributions are welcome!
 Feel free to open issues, submit pull requests, or provide feedback to enhance the capabilities and accuracy of stock price prediction.
 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
-##Disclaimer
+## Disclaimer

 This project is for educational and research purposes only.
 Stock market predictions are inherently uncertain, and users should exercise caution when making financial decisions based on model predictions.